Mai vi fu età dell'oro per l'omo empio

 Mai vi fu inganno più grande dell'aurea speme

-Che in miti muti trovò nessuna speme.
+Che in miti muti trovò nessuna episteme.

 Ebbene ora a voi mostrerò caro esempio: